dashpay/dashcore-lib/docs/usage/Opcode.md

 **Usage**: `new Opcode(data)`
-**Description**: Instantiate a Opcode from it's Opcode string or number
+**Description**: Instantiate an Opcode from its Opcode string or number

 | parameters                                | type          | required           | Description                                                                                                                                                                    |
 |-------------------------------------------|---------------|--------------------| ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |